 A healthy twist on a tasty Aussie classic, By Nutritionists from Daley Nutrition

-When I think of Aussie Burgers, I think about a greasy back alley burger loaded with cheese, pickles, with a lot of tomato sauce.
+When we think of Aussie Burgers, our brains go to a greasy back alley burger loaded with cheese, pickles, with a lot of tomato sauce.
 Then you spend the afternoon bloated out like a balloon and feeling yuck!
-Also if you ate a traditional Aussie Burger every day your body would certainly know about it after a month with the extra kilo’s of weight gain.
-Our Healthy Aussie Burgers are a little different but still pack a massive amount of taste and enjoyment.
-The key ingredients are lean beef, weetbix (yes weebix), onion, garlic, BBQ sauce, wholemeal bun (more fibre) and low-fat cheese.
+Below is a homemade twist on a Aussie classic burger, but using a more sustainable meat source and less saturated fat and sodium.
+The key ingredients are kangaroo mince meat, weetbix (yes weebix), BBQ sauce, freshly cut salad veg, wholemeal bun (more fibre) and low-fat cheese.

 How much red meat can I eat in a week?

 This question we have been asked a lot in our cooking demonstrations.
-The research on red meat consumption has changed over the years, the current advice is to keep under 455g of red meat a week according to the Australian Dietary Guidelines.
-That’s approximately one pack of Coles lean beef mince a week per person.
+The research on red meat consumption has changed over the years, the current advice is to keep under 350g of red meat a week according to the Heart Foundation.
+That’s less than one pack of Coles lean beef mince a week per person.
 Higher amounts of red meat consumption have been linked to several cancers in particular colon cancer, the risk factors are even higher when you starting consuming processed red meats such as salami and sausage.
-However it is good to enjoy a few serves of red meat a week as they contain a massive amount of iron and vitamin B12 that helps to keep our blood health and reduce a nasty protein from building up in our bodies called homocysteine.
+However, it is good to enjoy a few serves of red meat a week as they contain a respectable amount of iron and vitamin B12 that helps to promote red blood cell production and aids in transporting nutrients around the body.

 Are brown rolls better for you than white rolls?

 Absolutely!
 This is a no brainer.
 Brown rolls contain more of the whole grain, which means it has a higher protein, fibre and B-Vitamin content.
 Protein and fibre help us to feel fuller for longer and b-vitamins help with energy metabolism in our cells, enabling us to have more energy throughout the day.
-In white rolls a lot of the b-vitamins are lost due to the milling process and high temperatures used to process, add this to the low fibre content and you have a high glycemic index food item that can spike insulin levels and encourage weight gain.
-If you are looking for the king of burger buns then trying using a large grilled mushroom as a hat and bottom, then you’re ticking off a veggie serving also.
+In white rolls a lot of the natural nutrients have been removed during the processing of the flour such as the bran, which leads to a lower fibre & high glycaemic index of the food.
+If you are looking for a quirky burger bun try using a large grilled mushroom as a hat and bottom, then you’re ticking off a veggie serving also.

 Top Tip for cooking our Aussie burgers: